 To be a winger in soccer you must constantly be moving to find little pockets of space for yourself.

-Especially if you are seen as a big threat from the opposition.
+Especially if you are seen as a big threat to the opposition.

 When you are moving to receive the ball it will be incredibly easy to mark if your first movement is always to the ball.